uyuni-project/uyuni-rfc/accepted/00065-salt-minions-update-cycle.md

 3. The Salt Minion is also installed into a Python Virtual Container in order to segregate the modules outside of the main Python installation (whether it is system-wide Python or statically provided).
 Once an empty virtual environment (not shown on the _Figure 1_) is created for chosen Python interpreter, Salt Minion is bootstrapped via PIP against custom PyPi server, where all required Salt Minion dependencies reside.

-This should result into running fully featured Salt Minion of latest version in an isolated virtual environment on an OS-isolated Python interpreter, which is aligned with the current Uyuni Server.
-Once Uyuni Server is updated to another version, so is the PyPi container image is also upgraded.
-Thus, Uyuni Server should issue mass-upgrade to all Salt Minions that should PIP-upgrade themselves, bumping up to the latest available version.
+The outcome is to achieve running fully featured Salt Minion of latest available version in an isolated virtual environment on an OS-provided Python interpreter (static or provided with the OS packaging).
+Once Uyuni Server is updated to another version, so is the PyPi container image content is also upgraded (or the packages inside the PyPi are updated).
+This way Uyuni Server is issuing mass-upgrade command to the all Salt Minions, similarly how SaltSSH would re-generate `thin.tgz` archive.

 Consequently, this mechanism will allow to keep always aligned Salt Minions across the entire infrastructure consistent and identical.